aonchiallach/hathi/README.md

 ## Future work

-influence_wip was a modelling exercise I only got desultory results from, might return to it in the future.
+influence_wip.R was a modelling exercise I only got desultory results from, might return to it in the future.